gonative-cc/relayer/CONTRIBUTING.md

 ## Coding Guidelines

-We follow the Cosmos SDK [Coding Guidelines](https://github.com/cosmos/cosmos-sdk/blob/main/CODING_GUIDELINES.md).
+We follow the Cosmos SDK [Coding Guidelines](https://github.com/cosmos/cosmos-sdk/blob/master/CODING_GUIDELINES.md).
 Specifically:

-- API & Design SHOULD be proposed and reviewed before the main implementaion.
+- API & Design SHOULD be proposed and reviewed before the implementaion.
 - Minimize code duplication
-- Define [Acceptance tests](https://github.com/cosmos/cosmos-sdk/blob/main/CODING_GUIDELINES.md#acceptance-tests) or while implementing new features.
+- Define [Acceptance tests](https://github.com/cosmos/cosmos-sdk/blob/master/CODING_GUIDELINES.md#acceptance-tests) or while implementing new features.
   - Prefer use of acceptance test framework, like [gocuke](https://github.com/regen-network/gocuke/)
   - For unit tests or integration tests use [go mock](https://github.com/golang/mock) for creating mocks.
 Generate mock interface implementations using `go generate`.
+- Make sure you update the [CHANGELOG](CHANGELOG.md)

+## Requesting Reviews

+In order to accommodate the review process, the author of the PR must complete the author checklist (from the pull request template) to the best of their abilities before marking the PR as "Ready for Review".
+If you would like to receive early feedback on the PR, open the PR as a "Draft" and leave a comment in the PR indicating that you would like early feedback and tagging whoever you would like to receive feedback from.

+Codeowners are marked automatically as the reviewers.

+All PRs require at least one approval before they can be merged.

 ## Design Documents